intel/intel-extension-for-transformers/docs/nlp_executor.md

 # NLP Executor：A baremetal inference engine for Natural Language Processing(NLP) Models
-NLP Executor is an inference executor for Natural Language Processing (NLP) models, providing the optimal performance via various model compression techniques like quantization, sparsity.
-The executor is a baremetal reference engine of NLP Toolkit and supports popular NLP models.
+NLP Executor is an inference executor for Natural Language Processing (NLP) models, providing the optimal performance by quantization and sparsity.
+The executor is a baremetal reference engine of NLP Toolkit and supports typical NLP models.

 ## Deployment Architecture
 The executor supports model optimization and high performance kernel for CPU.